-- 2 pounds of pasture-raised bones unfrozen (chicken, turkey, lamb, pork, beef, or a mixture)
+- 2 pounds pasture-raised bones, unfrozen (chicken, turkey, lamb, pork, beef, or a mixture)

-- A bundle of fresh herbs such as parsley oregano, thyme, and rosemary
+- 1 bundle fresh herbs such as parsley, oregano, thyme, and rosemary

 - Filtered water

-- Place bones in slow cooker and add in carrots, celery, onions, and herbs.
+- Place bones in slow cooker and add carrots, celery, onions, and herbs.

-- Fill the slow cooker up with water so the bones and vegetables are covered and add in apple cider vinegar (necessary to break down the bones and marrow).
+- Fill the slow cooker with water so the bones and vegetables are covered.
+Add the apple cider vinegar, which will break down the bones and marrow.